City-Specific Descriptions

 How It Works

-Section titled “How It Works”When the website loads a city services page, it checks city_descriptions first.
-If a matching entry exists for that city + service combination, it uses that custom description.
-If not, it falls back to the default description from the services collection.
+Section titled “How It Works”When the website loads a city services page, it checks for a city-specific description first.
+If one exists for that city + service combination, it uses that.
+If not, it falls back to the default description set on the service itself.